mjuhanne/fyrtur-motor-board/README.md

 ##### CMD_GO_TO
 `00 ff 9a dd XX CHECKSUM`
-- Moves into position XX (between 0 and 100).
+- Moves curtain into position XX (between 0 and 100).
 - Checksum has to be calculated as described above.

 ##### CMD_UP
 `00 ff 9a 0a dd d7`
-- Starts winding up the blinds continously
+- Starts rewinding the blinds up continously
-- This continues until resistance is met (See Position chapter below) Custom firmware also stops when position 0 is reached.
+- This continues until CMD_STOP is used or resistance is met / motor is stalling.
+(See Position chapter below).
+Our custom firmware also stops when position 0 is reached (and before motor ends up stalling)

 ##### CMD_DOWN
 `00 ff 9a 0a ee e4`
-- Starts winding down the blinds continously (until maximum length is reached.
+- Starts rolling the blinds down continously (until CMD_STOP is used or maximum curtain length is reached.
 See Position chapter below)

 ##### CMD_UP_17
 `00 ff 9a 0a 0d 07`
 - Rotates up the curtain rod 17 degrees (around 0.60cm).
  - Note that in the original firmware this will for some reason convert to continous up movement (CMD_UP) if used when motor position is 0!
- - In custom firmware it will not move beyond the upper limit however.
+ - In custom firmware curtains will not rewind beyond the upper limit however.

 ##### CMD_DOWN_17
 `00 ff 9a 0a 0e 04`
 - Rotates down the curtain rod 17 degrees (around 0.60cm).
-It will not move beyond lower limit however.
+It will not move beyond maximun curtain length however.

 ##### CMD_STOP
 `00 ff 9a 0a cc c6`